-The first time I visited Karakol Kyrgyzstan in 2014 there were not really any things to do in Karakol.
+This post is about the best things to do in Karakol in Kyrgyzstan.
+The first time I visited Karakol in 2014 there were not really any things to do in Karakol.
 It was a grubby town with concrete Soviet flats.
 Karakol only served as the gateway to the spectacular mountains nearby.

 There was no reason to stay any longer than the time you needed to get from your latest hiking trip to the next.
 The only good memories I had from Karakol was about meeting my fellow travellers and how we tried to order something edible in the only restaurant in town.

 Fast forward to 2019 and Karakol in Kyrgyzstan is a different experience.
 USAID has done much to promote tourism.
 The result is destination Karakol that has done a great job in pointing out all the interesting things to do in Karakol.
 Places that were there all along, but that foreigners were simply unaware of.

 There has also been an explosion of hostels, homestays and restaurants catering to the increasing number of tourists.
 Back in 2014 I could not imagine that Karakol could become a culinary destination.
 However, Karakol has now a good restaurant scene reflecting the multicultural nature of the city.

 Karakol in Kyrgyzstan is a mix of Kyrgyz, Russians, Chinese Dungans, Kazakhs and Uzbeks.
 All of them brought their own cuisine with them.
 If you love food there are now a number of delicious things to do in Karakol.
 What about joining a Dungan family dinner, going on a Kyrgyz food tour or trying out the cold noodle dish Ashlan fu?

 Things to do in Karakol Kyrgyzstan

 Holy trinity cathedral